BeatrisIlieva/drf-react-gems/README.md

 The `python manage.py setup_database` command (run during installation) will:

--   Create all jewelry products with categories, collections, colors, metals, and stones
+-   Create all products with categories, collections, colors, metals, stones and inventories
 -   Add customer reviews with ratings and comments
 -   Create admin users with different roles and permissions
 -   Create a superuser with full system access